hightechu/techccelerator-react-app/docs/GETTING_STARTED.md

 - Login user (/login)
 - Add to database (/adddatasample)

+The following pages also exist:

+- About page (/about)
+- User homepage (/home) that is only visible when a user is logged in.
+This is also where the user can logout

-> _Hint:_ These functions also give you a basic outline of how to write a function and interact with the database.
+> _Hint:_ These functions and pages also give you a basic outline of how to write a function and interact with the database.

 ### Problems?